Written by: Felicity Flores

 American author and lecturer Marilyn vos Savant has an I.Q. of 228, securing a position in the annals of intellectual achievement.

-Marilyn’s family was aware of her exceptionally high I.Q. scores when she was ten years old; her parents decided not to reveal it to the public to ensure she gets a normal childhood by being away from exploitation.
+Marilyn’s family was aware of her exceptionally high I.Q. scores when she was ten years old; her parents decided not to reveal it to the public to ensure she got a normal childhood by being away from exploitation.

 Bored with college, Marilyn left Washington University after two years and started a career in stocks, real estate, and investment.